zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/scylladb/_index.md

 noicon: true
 ---

-The example provided create a Scylladb cluster running in Kubernetes, which uses Portworx volumes for Scylladb
+You can create and run a ScyllaDB cluster on Kubernetes, which stores data on Portworx volumes.

 ## Create a StorageClass for volume provisioning
 Check the state of cluster nodes